Deno Sandbox Runtime

 // Uint8Array(13) [72, 101, 108, 108, 111, 44, 32, 119, 111, 114, 108, 100, 33]

-Use it whenever a script needs to return a binary body:
+Use it whenever a script needs to explicitly encode a string to binary:

 (() => {